Tuesday, May 10, 2011

 I am happy to have been on this hunt—I now know more about weaponry, gunpowder and the history of revolution—your interest has sent me on an unexpected etymological journey.
 Accuracy is a hallmark for the work we do.

-To Yale University:
+Another email to Yale University:

 Here is the photo of my tampon applicator necklace.
 Each of my necklaces is a unique creation made from plastic that washes up onto Kehoe Beach.
 The applicators have been sanitized by days at sea.
 Because so many of the applicators are now washing up on beaches everywhere- to avoid the embarrassment of speaking their true name, beachcombers now call them “Sea Whistles.”